Quantitative-Big-Imaging/Quantitative-Big-Imaging-Course/README.md

 - 22th May - Project Presentations

 ### Exercises
+#### General Information
 The exercises are based on the lectures and take place in the same room after the lecture completes.
-[QBI Install](http://people.ee.ethz.ch/~maderk/qbi.zip) is required for starting the exercises and contains Fiji along with a few test datasets
+- For the first 3 exercises, [QBI Install](http://people.ee.ethz.ch/~maderk/qbi.zip) is required for starting the exercises and contains Fiji along with a few test datasets.
+- For the subsequent exercies, the [script](https://gist.github.com/kmader/9503137#file-download-and-setup) can be run inside Matlab

+#### Specific Assignements

 - 20th February - Introductory Lecture (M. Stampanoni)
  - [Exercises 1](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex1/Ex1.pdf?raw=true)